 Officials also said Sunday that Palmeter was encountered at Edward Waters University, a historically Black college in Jacksonville, before the shooting.
 A campus security officer engaged with Palmeter, who refused to identify himself and then left the campus minutes before the shooting.

-Palmeter, who wore a tactical vest and was armed with an AR-style rifle and Glock handgun decorated with swastikas, according to authorities, had left messages for his parents, the media and federal law enforcement officials detailing racial hatred.
+Palmeter, who wore a tactical vest and was armed with an AR-style rifle and a Glock handgun decorated with swastikas, according to authorities, had left messages for his parents, the media and federal law enforcement officials detailing racial hatred.

 “This was, quite frankly, a maniac who decided he wanted to take lives,” Jacksonville Sheriff T.K.
 Waters said.
 “He targeted a certain group of people, and that’s Black people.
 That’s what he said he wanted to kill.
 And that’s very clear.”